denitiawan/electron-react-boilerplate-escpos/research-logs/research-log-16052023-issueUsbOnWhenRegisterVendorIdAndProductId.md

 - success for import lib escpos
 - success for creating USB adapter
 - success for console.log list of printer (connected to windows OS)
-- failed for register printer to `escpos` librarry
+- failed for register idVendor & idProduct printer to `escpos` librarry
 ```
 ....
 TypeError: usb.on is not a function